airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 <img alt="chat plugin channels UI" src={useBaseUrl('img/sources/chatplugin/chatplugin-id.png')} />

 Click on the 'Install app' tab.
-Here you will find the `channel_id`, which is located in the sample code (underlined in the screenshot below).
+Here you will find the `channel_id`, which is located in the sample code (highlighted in the screenshot above).
 It is required for the next steps, so note it down.

 ## Step 2: Send messages via the Chat Plugin